Listening from the heart

 His vision became a reality when, during spring 2011, he partnered with Dr. Laura Landry Meyer, an associate professor of family and consumer sciences, to create an active-listening seminar that comprised a Listening Post at BGSU.
 After collaborating with several areas across campus, the BGSU Listening Post launched in fall 2011.

 Once students in the seminar have learned active listening strategies, they complete service-learning hours at the Listening Post.
-Students spend three to eight hours a week at the post listening to their fellow students as well as administrators, faculty and staff."The Listening Post is a place just for listening-not counseling, not advice giving,"
+Students spend three to eight hours a week at the post listening to their fellow students as well as administrators, faculty and staff.

 To deepen their learning and listening skills, while maintaining the anonymity of their "clients," the students share their experiences in class, reflecting on what they are discovering and getting guidance from classmates, Landry Meyer and Thompson.